LEARNING OBJECTIVES

 There are two types of thimble readings:

-1. One with 50 divisions on the thimble scale and
+1. One with 50 divisions on the thimble scale

-2. The other with 100 divisions on the thimble scale.
+2. The other with 100 divisions on the thimble scale

 However, the two types give the same reading when used to measure the same distance.